Online Services

 WiFi

 You are invited to use the Piermont Public Library’s internet network using your own wireless-enabled laptop computer or mobile device.
 The free wireless access is provided in all public areas of the building.
+Please note that this network is unsecured.

 Please see our policies on use of the Internet, Library Public Computers, and Wireless Access.